riscv-mcu/zephyr/boards/nuclei/fpga_eval/doc/index.rst

 .. code-block:: console

+   # setup zephyr development environment as described above
+   # zephyr sdk == 0.17.0 is required
+   # assume you have set it up correctly
    # cd to the zephyr project root directory
    cd /path/to/zephyr
    # check the current branch and status